 How to apply for Standard Bank Scholarship Scheme:

 Send us the following documents either by email on firstname.lastname@example.org or to our registered office in Ebene addressed to the Chairman of the CSR Committee.

 - Confirmation from UOM on full time enrolment for 2018-2019.

 - Proof of family income not exceeding MUR15,000 monthly.

-The selected candidates will then be called upon for an interview and benefit from a yearly registration fee not exceeting MUR 30,000 and a monthly stipend of MUR 5,000.
+The selected candidates will then be called upon for an interview and benefit from a yearly registration fee not exceeding MUR 30,000 and a monthly stipend of MUR 5,000.

-The NGOs selected that were selected for this initiative were:
+The NGOs that were selected by the employees for this initiative were: